 I like to spread salsa or pizza sauce on top of the sausage first and then add the vegetables and eggs next.
 I add just a little shredded cheese to the top and return the pizza to the oven just long enough to melt the cheese.

 My favorite breakfast pizza is topped with feta, asparagus, and green onions.
 I bet a Caprese-style one with tomatoes, basil, and mozzarella would be tasty too.

 But Is Meat and Eggs Pizza Really Healthy?

 If it’s pasture-raised meat and eggs, and served with veggies, definitely.

-If you’re not used to the Paleo approach to food, this breakfast could seem heavy on calories and fat.
-But actually the healthiest food cultures make breakfast or lunch their most calorie and nutrient dense meal of the day (unlike the more American tendency to eat diet cereal for breakfast and a huge dinner at night).
+If you’re not used to the paleo approach to food, this breakfast could seem heavy on calories and fat.
+But unlike Americans, the healthiest food cultures make breakfast or lunch their most calorie and nutrient-dense meal of the day.

 This recipe will keep blood sugar stable first thing in the morning and keep your family nourished and full much longer than a bowl of cereal!